LunarG/VulkanTools/vktrace/vktrace.md

 In local tracing mode, both the `vktrace` and application executables reside on the same system.

-An example command to trace the sample `vkcube` application in local mode follows.
+An example command to trace the sample Vulkan Cube application in local mode follows.

 Linux shell: